 - 2 cups dark chocolate chips more or less to taste, about 1 bag

 Preheat oven to 350 degrees, grease or line a cookie sheet with a baking mat or parchment.

-I the bowl of the mixer, place the butter ad sugars.
-Beat to mix well, then add in the eggs and vanilla, scraping the sides if necessary.
+I the bowl of the mixer, place the butter add sugars.
+Beat to mix well, then add in the eggs (of the flax egg) and vanilla, scraping the sides if necessary.